atlassian/github-for-jira/SUPPORT.md

 While it may look like this should work, this mapping would expect `23.04-stable` defined in your deployment workflow to be `23.04.-stable`

- 3. One other thing to be aware of, the GitHub for Jira app has its own environment mapping for deployments:
+    - Also, be aware that the GitHub for Jira app has its own environment mapping for deployments:

 ```
   const environmentMapping = {